winitzki/sofp/README.md

 This `git` repository
 contains the full source code for the book (LyX / LaTeX / jpg / pdf) and shell scripts for building a PDF version of the book.
-So, this is a "transparent" copy in the sense of the GNU license; the source code of the book is in a format that is convenient to use and to modify.
+So, this is a "transparent" copy in the sense of the GNU license: the source code of the book is in a format that is convenient to use and to modify.

 The ["Releases" section](https://github.com/winitzki/sofp/releases) of this repository contains (under "Assets") the full uncorrected draft (`sofp.pdf`) and the finished and proof-read part of the draft (`sofp-draft.pdf`).